Employment Range of costs

 At SW19Lawyers we normally charge for the work we do on the basis of time spent on the matter.

-The members of the employment team are Belinda Eriksson, Mitchell Bell and Alan Julyan.
-All three lawyers are very experienced, and have been recognised by the Legal Directories for their knowledge and expertise.
+The members of the employment team are Belinda Eriksson, Mitchell Bell, Alan Julyan, Jane Laidler and Mark Shulman.
+All our lawyers are very experienced, and have been recognised by the Legal Directories for their knowledge and expertise.
+Our team also includes trainee Philippa Hennessy.

 For more information about each of the members of the team, please see their profiles on our firm’s webpage.